awesomeeng/awesome-config/README.md

  - [Variables, Placeholders, and Conditions](./examples/VarsPlaceholdersConditions): An example of using AwesomeConfig variables, placeholders and conditions.

- - [Understanding Scope](./exmaples/UnderstandingScope): An example of how scope works.
+ - [Nested Usage](./examples/NestedUsage): An example of how to do nested usage.

 ## The Awesome Engineering Company